 6. When you will place your motion curve you are able to stretch it into the desired duration.
-The symbol should stretch horizontal in a desired way.
+The symbol should stretch horizontal in the desired way.

 7. Every Spec should be dynamic and evolve in time.
 If you decide to change the easing of one of the elements in your UI motion design.
 You may simply replace the symbol: “Right click on a symbol” -> “Replace With” -> “Motion Curve” and choose the new one.

-8. Prepared specification can be exported into .pdf file that contains vector content.
+8. The prepared specification can be exported into .pdf file that contains vector content.